What to do if your Social Security payment is late

 Social Security applications can take up to three months to process, so it’s not unusual to have a significant delay between applying and receiving your first benefit.

-If you are applying for Social Security Disability Insurance (SSDI), the waiting period is five months.
+If you are applying for Social Security Disability Insurance (SSDI), the waiting period is seven months.
 However, once your application is approved, you should receive your benefit every month, usually on the same day.

 Changes of address